kvarak/dnd/docs/_Classes/warlock.md

 | 11 | Your irises become red, with black veins running through them.
 Sometimes you can see the veins form words.
 | 12 | Blood placed on your skin appears to form runic sigils.
 You're not certain what they mean. |

 ### Tainted Knowledge
-At 1st level, you have feasted your eyes upon books from the libraries of Diovengia, and your mind has both withered and grown.
-Choose two of the following: Arcana, History, Nature, or Religion.
-Your become proficient and always have advantage on ability checks using those skills.
+You have feasted your eyes upon books from the libraries of Diovengia, and your mind has both withered and grown.
+Gain 1 skill points to spend on each of the *Arcana*, *History*, *Nature* or *Religion* skills.

 You can use an ***action*** to enter the Accursed Archives of Diovengia along with up to ten willing companions of your choosing that you can see.
 Time does not pass outside the Archive while you are within, and you cannot rest, recover hit points, or maintain concentration while inside.
 For more information on the Archive, see the ”*Inside the Archive*” section.
 When you choose to depart, you and your companions return instantly to the point from which you entered.

 Once you use this feature, you cannot do so again until you finish a long rest.

 ### Heretical Revelation
-Starting at 6th level, you can whisper terrible secrets to an adjacent target as an ***action***.
+You can whisper terrible secrets to an adjacent target as an ***action***.
 The target can resist with a Wisdom save aginst your spell save DC.
 If the target fails its save, it is incapacitated for 1 round, then confused for 1d4 rounds, and then frightened of you for 2d6 rounds.
 The target does not need to understand you, but must be able to hear.

 Once you use this feature, you cannot do so again until you finish a short rest.

 ### Vile Heresies
-At 10th level, you uncover secrets that could shatter the balance of the heavens and hells.
+You uncover secrets that could shatter the balance of the heavens and hells.
 Choose any spell of 4th level or lower that is not a cantrip.
 You can cast this spell once using a warlock spell slot and can regain its use after you finish a long rest.

 Whenever you are within the Archive, you can exchange this spell for a different one, but cannot use it until you finish a long rest.
 You cannot exchange the spell if you have already cast the spell and have not completed a long rest to restore it.

 ### Penultimate Incantation
-When you reach 14th level, you can affect a any number of creatures within 30 feet with a *dispel magic*.
+You can affect a any number of creatures within 30 ft with a *dispel magic*.
 Each spell or effect dispelled inflicts fire damage to the target equal to the result of your caster level check made to dispel that effect.

 Once you have used this ability, you may not use it again until you have completed a short rest.

 ### Patron Invocations
 The following invocations are granted by Abraxas to its warlocks.